 Senior citizens are an important part of Indian Society.
 From the high cost of medical treatment to the lack of financial security they are greatly affected by the way taxes are imposed.
-Because of this, the government has introduced a number of tax deductions to benefit senior citizens in India to alleviate some of the challenges they face.
-Section 80TTB of income tax act 1961 is one such deduction that was introduced in the budget 2018.
+Because of this, the government has introduced several tax deductions to benefit senior citizens in India to alleviate some of the challenges they face.
+Section 80TTB of the Income Tax Act 1961 is one such deduction that was introduced in the budget 2018.
 This section is applicable from FY 2018-19 (AY 2019-20) onwards.

-Any resident individual who has attained the age of 60 years or more can claim a deduction on interest income up to INR 50,000 under section 80TTB of income tax act.
+Any resident individual who has attained the age of 60 years or more can claim a deduction on interest income up to INR 50,000 under section 80TTB of the Income Tax Act.

 However, the following entities cannot claim this deduction:

-Furthermore, from AY 21-22, if the taxpayer opts for a new tax regime, they cannot claim a deduction under section 80TTB of income tax act.
+Furthermore, if the taxpayer is opting into a new tax regime, then they cannot claim a deduction under section 80TTB.

-If the interest earned from the deposit is less than INR 50,000 then the whole would be allowed as a deduction under section 80TTB.
-But if the interest earned from the deposit is more than INR 50,000 then a maximum of INR 50,000 is allowed as a deduction & the rest will be taxable.
+A resident senior citizen will be able to claim a deduction of up to INR 50,000 under this section.
+Hence, if the interest earned from the deposit is less than INR 50,000 then the whole would be allowed as a deduction under section 80TTB.
+However, if the interest earned from the deposit is more than INR 50,000 then a maximum of INR 50,000 is allowed as a deduction & the remaining amounts will be taxable.

-- Interest earned on Bank Deposits i.e, saving account interest, fixed deposits, recurring deposits
+- Interest income from Bank Deposits i.e., saving account interest, fixed deposits, recurring deposits.

-- Any interest earned on deposits with any registered Co-operative Society that is engaged in banking
+- Any interest income from deposits with any registered Co-operative Society that is engaged in banking.

-- Interest earned from Post Office Deposits i.e, Saving Account Interest, NSC, Senior Citizens Savings Scheme Accounts, Time Deposits, 5-year recurring deposits, and monthly income schemes
+- Interest income from Post Office Deposits i.e., Saving Account Interest, NSC, Senior Citizens Savings Scheme Accounts, Time Deposits, 5-year recurring deposits, and monthly income schemes.

-- If the interest income is derived from any savings account or deposit held by, or on behalf of a firm, an AOP, or a BOI then the partner or the member would not be permitted to avail the deduction while computing their total income
+- If the interest income is derived from any savings account or deposit held by, or on behalf of a firm, an AOP, or a BOI then the partner or the member would not be permitted to avail of the deduction while computing their total income.

-- Interest earned from NBFC (Non-Banking Financial Company)
+- Interest income received from NBFC (Non-Banking Financial Company).

-Mr Inder is a resident senior citizen.
-And he has earned the following income during the AY 2022-23:
+Mr Inder is a resident senior citizen, and he has earned the following income during the AY 2023-24:

 - Interest earned from Bank FD: INR 26,000